Tokyo Metro Namboku Line: History

 The 21.3 km Namboku Line is one of Tokyo Metro's newer lines, featuring advanced technology including full automatic train operation and platform screen doors.
 Although the line was originally proposed in 1968, construction did not begin until the 1980s, partly due to the right-of-way to Meguro with the Toei Mita Line.
-The first segment from Komagome to Akabane-Iwabuchi opened on November 29, 1991.
+The first segment from Komagome to Akabane-Iwabuchi opened on 29 November 1991.

 The line initially operated with four-car EMUs.
 Upon its extension to Yotsuya in March 1996, the formations were extended to six cars.
 On 1 April 2022, eight-car trains began operating on the line.

-The extension to Tameike-Sannō was completed in September 1997, and the last stretch from Tameike-Sanno to Meguro was completed on September 26, 2000, when through service to the Tokyu Meguro Line started.
+The extension to Tameike-Sannō was completed in September 1997, and the last stretch from Tameike-Sanno to Meguro was completed on 26 September 2000, when through service to the Tokyu Meguro Line started.
 Through service with the Saitama Rapid Railway Line commenced when it opened in March 2001 and accommodated traffic to and from Saitama Stadium during the 2002 World Cup.
 Although the Saitama Line is more or less a northern extension of the Namboku Line, it nevertheless remains a private entity to which the Namboku Line offers through services with.

 The Namboku Line was inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

+Effective the timetable revision on 18 March 2023, through services onto the Sagami Railway commenced courtesy of the Tokyu and Sotetsu Shin-Yokohama Line.
+Most southbound services past Hiyoshi continue as far south as Shin-Yokohama and Ebina.